 a) Open Start menu and directly type “cmd“.
 Right click on Command Prompt in the result and select Run as administrator.

-b) In Command Prompt, type “net.exe stop superfetch” and hit Enter.
+b) In Command Prompt, type “net.exe stop superfetch” and press Enter.

 c) When it is successfully disabled, Command Prompt will tell you the service “was stopped successfully“.